Programmes

 Assessment of prior learning and previously published work

 European-American University has particular expertise in the accreditation of prior learning (VAE, APL, APEL) gained through learning experiences that may have occurred within or outside the classroom.
 The VAE (validation des acquis de l’expérience) is an accelerated experiential assessment process based on a landmark French law of 2002 that for the first time brought experiential assessment into the mainstream of college education.
 It has since been implemented by both public and private institutions both within and beyond France.
+At European-American University, VAE is offered by distance assessment to an international, primarily English-speaking student body.

 Many adults have gained previous non-degree credentials, together with significant learning experiences in the course of their professional history.
 The University can assess all of these sources of learning and apply them to meet the requirements of a degree programme.